150+ Family Bonding Activities

 - Make a sincere offer to help them with chores or tasks

-- Walk the dog (or cat!) together or going to the dog park
+- Walk the dog (or cat!) together or go to the dog park

 - Make meals for the homeless